Boston343/Newsletter-Signup/README.md

         -   https://mailchimp.com/developer/marketing/docs/fundamentals/
         -   https://mailchimp.com/developer/marketing/api/
         -   https://mailchimp.com/developer/marketing/api/lists/
-    -   Next create a file in the `Newsletter-Signup` folder called `apikeys.js` and put in it the code below.
+    -   Next create a file in the `Newsletter-Signup` folder called `.env` and put in it the text below.
 You will need to fill out the data with your Mailchimp API information.
-    ```javascript
-    export const mailchimpAPI = {
-        key: "your api key here",
-        server: "your server here",
-        listid: "your list id here"
-    }
     ```
+    MAILCHIMP_KEY = your_api_key
+    MAILCHIMP_SERVER = your_server
+    MAILCHIMP_LISTID = your_list_id
+    ```
--   Node modules - inside project run `npm install express`
+-   Node modules - inside project run `npm install express dotenv`
+    -   express
-    -   Express
+    -   dotenv

 ## Includes